mousepawmedia/devdocs/network/source/tools/python.rst

 in case you've removed it, or are on a system where it isn't installed by default.

-..
-IMPORTANT:: If you type in the following commands, make sure you scroll and
+..  important:: If you type in the following commands, make sure you scroll and
     get the entire command.
 If you prefer to copy and paste, triple-click the third command so you get the whole thing.